heartprime/docker/README.md

 ## Log In for Push Access

-Publishing or replacing an image requires push access to the corresponding HeartPrime repository.
+Publishing an image requires push access to the corresponding HeartPrime repository.
 Log in with an authorized Docker Hub account:

 ```bash